muddyCookie/pass-explorer/README.md

 # Pass Explorer

-Static (no-build) app for comparing Six Flags season passes.
+Static (no-build) app for comparing season passes.

 ## Where everything is